Apothecary

 What element is Mistletoe associated with?

-Mistletoe is associated with the Air element and the sign of Aries, Sagittarius, and resonates with the Heart, Crown chakras.
+Mistletoe is associated with the Air element, the signs of Aries and Sagittarius, and resonates with the Heart and Crown chakras.

 What planet rules Mistletoe?